Nuremberg–Erfurt high-speed railway: Ebensfeld–Erfurt new line

 More than fifty percent of the length of the route consists of civil engineering works—a new record for German high-speed railways.
 The planned 22 tunnels have a total length of 41 kilometres.
 The two longest are the Blessberg Tunnel at 8,326 metres and the Silberberg Tunnel at 7,407 metres.
 Its 29 viaducts have a total length of 12 km.
 The longest is the 1,681 m-long Ilm Viaduct.
 In addition, another 46 road and path crossings are planned.
 The ruling maximum gradient is 1.25%.
 In four short sections, this was increased to 2.0% to reduce capital costs.
-Such sections were not planned until detailed planning began in spring 1994, but in mid-1994 seven such sections were planned with longitudinal grades between 1.778 und 2.00 percent over a length of 400 metres to 1.1 kilometres.
+Such sections were not planned until detailed planning began in spring 1994, but in mid-1994 seven such sections were planned with longitudinal grades between 1.778 and 2.00 percent over a length of 400 metres to 1.1 kilometres.

 The power supply was connected to the traction power network by means of two new spur lines running via three new substations at Roth, Ilmenau and Eischleben.
 The existing Ebensfeld substation was expanded for the power supply of the new line.
 There was no equalisation of the earth masses, which meant that about 16 million cubic metres of earth was deposited at 24 landfill sites.
 Near Masserberg. for example, 1.8 million cubic metres was dumped covering an area of 54.8 hectares, with a maximum height of 27 metres.

 The permanent surface requirements of the new line are around 435 hectares.
 In the construction phase, a total of around 1200 hectares was required.
 Around 990 hectares has been provided for environmental compensation areas.

 Erfurt–Ilmenau route description

 From Erfurt station, the route runs west on the northern side of the Gera valley, parallel to the tracks of the Halle–Bebra railway (Thuringian Railway).
 It separates from that line before Erfurt-Bischleben in order to cross over the river and a road and enter the Augustaburg Tunnel.
 After the tunnel, the line turns south and parallels the Autobahn 71.
 First, it runs on the western side of the Autobahn and crosses the Apfelstädt, a state road and the Thuringian Railway on the Apfelstädt viaduct.
 This is followed by the Gera Viaduct at Ichtershausen and crossings of the A 4 at the Erfurt interchange, the A 71 in a cutting and the Gera again.
 As far as Neuroda, it is then built on the western side of the A 71.
 After passing under the A 71 through the Sandberg Tunnel, it then follows a separate route.
-In the following section of about seven kilometres, it passses over the Wümbach Viaduct to the new Ilmenau-Wolfsberg overtaking loops.
+In the following section of about seven kilometres, it passes over the Wümbach Viaduct to the new Ilmenau-Wolfsberg overtaking loops.
 On the way to Ilmenau, the line passes through the Thuringian Forest via nine tunnels with a total length of more than 22 kilometres.